vienna-rb/Quick-Start-Rails-and-Ruby/doc/add-attributes-to-todos.md

 ```
 <span style="display:inline-block;float:right;margin-top:-3.5em;margin-right:.5em;position:relative;">:whale:</span>

 If you take a look now at your editor and open the `db` folder you'll see that there is a new file, which includes "add_todo_fields" and a timestamp prefixed.
-Now let's edit this file to add some columns.
-For this we will add the following in the `change`-method.
-What you see in the end should look like the following:
+Now let's edit this file to add some columns (you can think of a database as an Excel sheet).
+For this we will add the following in the `change`-method:

 ```ruby
 class AddTodoFields < ActiveRecord::Migration